-The Athenaeum Music & Arts Library is pleased to announce The Stories We Tell, the 12th Annual soundON Festival of Modern Music.
-The four-day long series of concerts, performances, workshops, lectures, and art is curated by Franklin Cox and Christopher Adler.
+The Athenaeum Music & Arts Library is pleased to announce Thresholds, the 13th Annual soundON Festival of Modern Music, a three-day long series of concerts curated by Colin McAllister.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.

 For the ultimate guide to planning your San Diego vacation, view and download the San Diego Visitor Planning Guide, packed with useful information that will help you plan the perfect San Diego getaway.